-The word lord is little used and not well understood these days, especially among people who prize independence.
-Here in the United States, we gather every Fourth of July to celebrate national independence in a very big way; and before every professional ball game, we sing of being “the land of the free and the home of the brave.”
+The word lord is a title that is very seldom used these days; neither does it seem to be a word that is well understood.
+At least that seems to be the case here in the United States of America, where not only is freedom of virtually every kind guaranteed to the vast majority of its citizens, but freedom is also a right of life that is guaranteed to us in our founding constitution of the United nStatesto every citizen as a right., Here in the United States, w.e gather every Fourth of July to celebrate national independence in a very big way; and before every professional ball game, we sing of being “the land of the free and the home of the brave.”
 Rightly so, too, for our nation was born in an act of independence that required a lot of bravery, enough, in fact, that men and women had to be willing to die to obtain it, and others since have had to be willing to do the same to maintain the freedom that others purchased with their lives.
 In this world, freedom does not come without cost.
 Why?
 Because of those who decide to misuse their God-given freedom of choice to oppress others.

 Freedom is the ability to come and go and do as we please at will, without hindrance.
 It is what God gave to mankind in Creation.

 Contemplate that for a moment: a sovereign, all-knowing, all-wise God chose to let people make up their own minds that are limited in knowledge.
 Why?
 Because He who is free of all external restriction made us in His image to be like Him.
 He made us with a built-in ability to choose to be like God or not; and God, who is completely free to do as He pleases, always chooses to be perfectly right.
 That means that our having free will to choose freely is itself of God’s perfection.